 My most cherished piece of jewellery is a necklace with a champagne diamond pendant.
 The stone was given to me by my parents after I had a realisation one weekend at home that no one was ever going to buy me jewellery again – as let’s be honest, who wants to buy a jeweller jewellery!

 I think simply because of my family heritage and the fact that I have always just loved jewellery.

-The most special thing about being a family jeweller is that I get to work with multiple generations of the same family and get to see them at every one of life’s major celebrations.
-It also enables me to really get to know my clients and their families which is such an honour, in turn it helps me design jewellery for them that I know they will love, wear always and often pass onto the next generation.
+I not only get to work with multiple generations of the same family but I also see a lot of my clients at life’s big moments.
+This enables me to really get to know my clients and their families which is such an honour, in turn it helps me design jewellery for them that I know they will love, wear always and often pass onto the next generation.